SethBoswell/Credit_Risk_Analysis/README.md

 * Summary Results

 The SMOTEENN sampling algorithm, which combines both an oversampling and undersampling strategy, did not improve the precision of the logistic regression at predicting high-risk loans, but it did increase the sensitivity to 78% and the F1 score is still 2%.
-Although none of the sampling techniques lead to significantly improved results over the naïve technique, this one performed the best.
+Although none of the sampling techniques discussed so far lead to significantly improved results over the naïve technique, this one performed the best.

 ### Balanced Random Forest Classifier
 * Balanced Accuracy Score